 Bachelor of Arts and Science

 This educational concept is based upon the idea that today’s most complex problems can no longer be solved with a mono disciplinary approach.
 In order to solve societal problems, there is a need for people who can see beyond their own field of expertise.
 A combination of knowledge of different specialists ensures that the best ideas are developed.
-Our special program allows students to create a Bachelor’s program that suits all of their interests and passions.
+Our program allows students to create a Bachelor’s program that suits all of their interests and passions.

 Bachelor of Arts and Sciences at UCR